yehudaclinton/gravtest/pages/06.notes/default.md

 add field to system/blueprints/user/account.yaml
 TODO proper languages

-TODO: fix the double hero image in catalog
+## fix the double hero image in catalog
+comment
+user/themes/quark/templates/partials/blog-list-item.html.twig

 ## How to add stuff like pictures on newunit update
 after add it after